yanashcherbakova/kafka-deduplication-service/README.md

 ![new_synth_data](pic/new_synth_data.png)

-# 🗄️ Note about server-side (not used in this project)
+# 🗄️ Note about server-side cursors (not used in this project)

 In large production systems, a Kafka producer may process millions of database records.
 Loading all rows into memory at once ---> `fetchall()` <--- is not safe in such cases --> the memory footprint becomes unpredictable.